 The purpose of the Sundance genocide was to take over their technology, namely the Silver Eyes, which are cultivated through a specific breed of hyena.

 The timeline is unclear on wether The Silver Case (the attempted murder of the TRO/CCO alliance leaders at the hands of Format Kamui, implied to be an ethnic Sundance, in 1979) was ordered in retaliation against the Sundance genocide, or vice versa.
-I choose to believe the latter, that is to say, that the Sundance genocide happened in retaliation against The Silver Case, specifically because Hachisuka might have been unaware of the connection between the Sundance clan, the FSO party and the Silver Eyes before the attempted association, and because the Euro Maspro seems to be a success in harvesting Silver Eyes as opposed to the Kamui and Ayame maspros, implying that it took place at a later time.
+I choose to believe the latter, that is to say, that the Sundance genocide happened in retaliation against The Silver Case, specifically because Hachisuka might have been unaware of the connection between the Sundance clan, the FSO party and the Silver Eyes before the attempted assassination, and because the Euro Maspro seems to be a success in harvesting Silver Eyes as opposed to the Kamui and Ayame maspros, implying that it took place at a later time.
 It is however possible that the Hachisuka clan (backed by the ELBOW group) was the original aggressor, and that they just took longer to reverse engineer Sundance technology.

 In short, the clash between the Sundance and Hachisuka clans, resulted in the Hachisuka clan exterminating the Sundance people (save for Ritz and possibly Shot, who might just be a spirit lacking a body however) and reverse engineering their ancient technology, the Silver Eyes, an important plot device from TSC.

 After meeting with Ritz, Sumio Mondo is finally able to meet up with Tokio Morishima, one of the main characters of TSC, in a chapter titled “Kill the Past” (Kamui Uehara’s catchphrase in TSC).

 The HD re-release of The Silver Case also included an extra chapter, showing Tokio making his way to Lospass island.